keivalya/trinetra/README.md

 We will be using, OR have used:
 - Raspberry Pi 4B module for ML Model training and deployment
 - Pi Cam is a feasible option to capture images
-- Lipo battery is light weight and easily chargable
+- Lipo battery is lightweight and easily chargeable

 For Web-App
 - ReactJS